Sj1218305/SeatManagement/README.md

 # Features

 * Design a prototype for your place with a variety of tools and elements within no time
-* Allocate variety of Seats to different members
+* Allocate different kinds of Seats to different members
 * Get a statistical analysis of amount of seats that are reserved, allocated or vacant.

 ---